mateocarpio/ARM-Global-Field/README.md

 # Attraction-Repulsion Model (ARM) with Mass Media

-The Attraction-Repulsion Model with Mass Media is an agent-based model focused on opinion dynamics to study the polarization of a system.
+The Attraction-Repulsion Model with Mass Media is an agent-based model focused on opinion dynamics to study the polarization of opinions in a system under the effect of a global field representing the media.
 This model has been developed by Mateo Carpio and Mario Cosenza.

+The repository is organized with the following files:

 ## 1) exp_arm_mm.py